Friday, September 5, 2025

 What I Learned

-Creating reusable components early saved hours in the final weeks and ensured consistency across platforms.
+An effective, cohesive design system is critical to creating reusable components early, which saved hours in the final weeks and ensured consistency across platforms.

+Users don't want more features.
 They want the core problem (food waste) solved simply.
-Fighting scope creep was my biggest challenge.
+Fighting scope creep was one of my biggest challenges.

 Next Steps